In my post, I show you how you can create a WordPress blog from scratch, step by step.

 Follow successful bloggers

-90% of new bloggers give up within 6 months.
-Blogging is hard, don’t let anyone tell you that blogging is easy and you can sit back and watch the money come in.
+Many new bloggers give up on their blogs within six months because they don’t see results.
+Blogging is hard, don’t let anyone tell you that blogging is easy.
 It takes hard work and lots of patience.

-Brian Dean – Brian is similar to Neil, he publishes long detailed posts about how to build your audience.
-He doesn’t publish content as often as Neil or Income school, but when he does, it is excellent.
-He has a YouTube channel.
+Brian Dean publishes detailed posts about how to build your audience and marketing.
+He doesn’t publish content as often as Income school, but when he does, it is excellent.
+He also has a YouTube channel.

 You can create a blog for as little as $60.
 You just need to buy a domain, a hosting package and install WordPress.